stablyhq/stably-runner-action/README.md

 # Stably-runner-action

-Use this Github action to run tests on https://stably.ai/
+Use this GitHub action to run tests on https://stably.ai/

 ## Usage
 ```yaml